 Now, this is a great product from one of the industry leaders, and apart from a few areas where there could have been more customization options, this mechanical gaming keyboard could very well be the best all round keyboard on the market.
 If you have the budget for it, the Logitech G915 TKL could be your best option for a low latency keyboard primed and ready to meet every need you might have on a day to day basis as a gamer.

 The HyperX Alloy Origins sits squarely at the sweet spot where affordable pricing meets quality performance.
-You would be hard pressed to find another keyboard that gives you as much as assurance of its performance, design, and quality at this price as much as this mechanical keyboard does.
+You would be hard pressed to find another keyboard that gives you as much assurance of its performance, design, and quality at this price as this mechanical keyboard does.

 Yet another entry from the manufacturer, SteelSeries, the Apex 7 is a compact mechanical gaming keyboard that is packed with loads of features to make your gaming session memorable.
 One of the most memorable of these features is the OLED smart display embedded on the keyboard: an integrated smart display that delivers real time information from your game, Discord, Spotify, and more.